cheminfo/eln-docs/docs/30_structural_analysis/nmr/view-and-assign-nmr-spectra/README.md

 :::note

-We recommend to use automatic peak picking and then modify the signals, using the `Ranges`, `Signals` and `J edition` tabs to modify the spectra.
+We recommend using automatic peak picking and then modifying the signals using the `Ranges`, `Signals`, and `J edition` tabs.
 Integration is automatically computed upon defining the corresponding range and cannot be edited manually.
-You may edit the Pub int column on the Ranges table to fine-tune the integral values in the report.
+You may edit the Pub int column in the Ranges table to fine-tune the integral values in the report.

 :::